joel113/nodejs-react-magic-estimation/README.md

 `limactl start default`

+Even if nerdctl runs the container in a virtual machine, lima provides automatic port mapping that the port is not only available on the virtual machine but also on the host.

 Furthermore, I have to use nerdctl to run the compose script.

 `nerdctl compose up -d`

+In order to just start the postgre database, you can use the following command:

+`nerdctl compose up -d db`

 ### Websocket